 Deadline and submission

-Applications should be submitted online, on the official application form available on the Undergraduate Bursary scheme section of the SSHB website, by Monday 1stof April 2019.
-Decisions will be communicated to applicants no later than the 6th of May 2019.
+Applications should be submitted online, on the official application form available on the Undergraduate Bursary scheme section of the SSHB website by Wednesday, 31 March 2021.
+Decisions will be communicated to applicants no later than the 31 of May 2021.